coffinon/Frontend-Training-Projects/README.md

 8. Instagram - instagram clone done to polish up the CSS skills.
 9. Tindog - social media app where you can swipe dogs, uses responsive design and modern JS.
 10. Color-Scheme-Generator - application using RESTful API to fetch colors from the backend and display them on frontend.
+11. Movie-Watchlist - create your own Movie Watchlist with "The Movie Database API"!